tom130/apc-pdu-control/README.md

 - Original PHP implementation by [Roberto Di Sisto](https://github.com/disisto/apc-switched-rack-pdu-control-panel)
 - SNMP library reference from [apc-pdu-snmp](https://github.com/phillipsnick/apc-pdu-snmp)

-## 📞 Support

-For issues and questions:
-- Create an issue on GitHub
-- Check existing issues for solutions
-- Review the troubleshooting section

 ---

 **Note**: This system is designed for managing APC Switched Rack PDUs in a controlled environment.
 Always ensure proper network security when exposing SNMP-enabled devices.